rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

   with the option to refuse.

-In short, both regulations give more power to consumers and enable them to take action if they want their data to remain private, besides that, businesses are required to attend their requests.
+In short, both regulations give more power to consumers and enable them to take action if they want their data to remain private.
+Besides that, businesses are required to attend their requests.

 ## Does CCPA apply to my business?